d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ## Generate a post with a meta data template

-As we already created our blogging site using _Scully_, we want to fill it with content.
+As we already created our blogging site using _Scully_, we want to fill it with content now.
-We have already learned how we can use the schematic `@scullyio/init:post` to easily generate a new blog post.
+We already learned how we can use the `@scullyio/init:post` schematic to easily generate a new blog post.
-Often posts need not only the content but some meta information (e.g. `thumbnail`, `author`, etc.).
+Often posts do not only need the content, but also some meta information like `thumbnail` or `author`.
 This meta information can be processed by the `ScullyRouteService` and it will be converted to JSON.
-It can be quite handy to remember to add such informnation always after creating a new post.
+It can be quite handy to always remember to add such information right after creating a new post.
-To make things easier we can specify a YAML template file with the meta information that will always be added when creating a new blog post using the schematic:
+To make things easier we can specify a YAML template file with the meta information that will always be added when creating a new blog post using the schematic, like the following one:

 ```yaml
 description: <fill in a short description for the overview page>